how pictures can help you develop your vocabulary - BCFocus

 how pictures can help you develop your vocabulary

 Suppose you are listening to an English program and hear the word “borrow”.
-Also, suppose you have heard this word many times but still forget its meaning, then you find yourself looking for the translation and when you find it you say, “Ah yes!
-Now I remember!”
-A few days later you see the word again, but again you cannot remember its meaning.
+Also, suppose you have heard this word many times but still forget its meaning, then you find yourself looking for the translation and when you find it you say, “Oh yes!
+Now I remember!”.
+A few days later you see the word again, but again you can’t remember its meaning.
 Why

 It’s easy to blame yourself or think, “I have a terrible memory!” but it is not your memory that is the problem.